brijkishor7828/matomo-integration/README.md

 ## Description

 This is a plugin for the Open Source Web Analytics platform [Piwik][1].
-It add Free Mobile SMS provider support to MobileMessaging plugin.
+It add SMS Alert support to MobileMessaging plugin.

 ## Installation